KiltedCode/khandaria-campaign/locations/README.md

 ### Pelachin

 Pelachin is a large village not far from the border of Khandaria and the elven kingdom of Lareven to the east.
 The town is on dryish land with a split of half farming and half lumbering.
-Even more important, this village was the home of a young Belsarin, Pylia, and Rin.
+Even more important, this village was the home of a young Belsaran, Pylia, and Rin.

 [Hometown Heroes](pelachin.md)